adjust/corona_sdk/README.md

 ### <a id="sdk-get"></a>Get the SDK

 You can get the latest version of the Adjust SDK from our [releases page][releases].
-Please, download both, `plugin.adjust.jar` and `libplugin_adjust.a` file since you will need to add them to your app's projects.
+Please, download both the `plugin.adjust.jar` and `libplugin_adjust.a` files, since you will need to add them to your app's projects.

 ### <a id="sdk-add"></a>Add the SDK to your app

-At this moment, you can add Adjust SDK to your Corona Enterprise app project.
-Adjust SDK will soon be published to Corona plugin marketplace and once added, this chapter will be updated with integration instructions for users who will be using it from plugin marketplace.
+You can now add the Adjust SDK to your Corona Enterprise app project.
+The Adjust SDK will soon be published to the Corona plugin marketplace.
+Once this happens, this chapter will be updated with integration instructions for users working from the plugin marketplace.

 #### <a id="sdk-add-android"></a>Add the SDK to your Android project

-Inside your Android Studio app project, create `libs` folder inside of your app folder and add `plugin.adjust.jar` file to it.
-After that, please update your app's `build.gradle` file and add following lines to your `dependencies` section:
+Inside your Android Studio app project, create a `libs` folder inside of your app folder and add the `plugin.adjust.jar` file to it.
+After that, please update your app's `build.gradle` file and add the following lines to your `dependencies` section:

 ```
 compile 'com.adjust.sdk:adjust-android:4.12.0'